weymann/OH3-SolarForecast-Drops/README-SmallerThenOH40.md

 `refreshInterval` of forecast data needs to respect the throttling of the ForecastSolar service.
 12 calls per hour allowed from your caller IP address so for 2 planes lowest possible refresh rate is 10 minutes.

+Note: `channelRefreshInterval` from [Bridge Configuration](#forecastsolar-bridge-configuration) will calculate intermediate values without requesting new forecast data.

 #### Advanced Configuration

 Advanced configuration parameters are available to *fine tune* your forecast data.